This is a personal travel advice based on personal opinion and personal experience while living & traveling in Thailand for more as 20 years.

 My personal advice : Do not bother the medicines but bother about taking care that you have as less as possible chance of getting infected (like bitten by mosquitos).
 Don't walk around half naked.

 My personal advice : Drink water from sealed bottles and eat in proper restaurants.
 Eat food that is cooked.

 My personal advice : During March & April do not travel in North Thailand!

 My personal advice : In case of medical emergency have yourself transported to the nearest private hospital.

 3. The Law

 - Use of any kind of drugs is against the law and you could be jailed for it for many many years in a very unpleasant jail in Thailand.
-My personal advice : Do not do drugs in Thailand.
+My personal advice : Do not do any kind of drugs in Thailand.

 - Importing, using or selling/buying of E-sigarets is against the law.
 My personal advice : Do not use / buy it in Thailand.

 - Thailand is since 2014 ruled by a military government that has banned political gatherings and placed restrictions on the media, freedom of speech and freedom of assembly.
 Security forces have additional powers, including the right to control movement, search for weapons or arrest people.
 Individuals, including foreigners, may be detained for publicly criticizing the current government or the monarchy.
 My personal advice : Do not engage in any discussion with anyone that could put you in danger of breaking the law.

 - Those small scooters are actually motorbikes, you will need a motorbike driver-license for it.
 If you do not have a motorbike driver-license and have a accident your travel insurance might not cover the costs.
 My personal advice : Get a motorbike driver license or do not ride a motorbike.